Pawan704385/Sales-Trends-Dashboard/README.md

 1. Download and install **Power BI Desktop**.
 2. Clone this repository or download the `.pbix` file.
 3. Open the project in Power BI Desktop.

-## How to Upload Screenshots

-1. Capture screenshots of your Power BI dashboard.
-2. Save them as `screenshot1.png`, `screenshot2.png`, etc.
-3. Upload them to the **Screenshots** folder in your GitHub repository.
-4. Replace the placeholder links above with the actual links to your images.

 ## Contribution